Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 ## References

-Imagine we want to focus an input by clicking somwhere, something like:
+Imagine we want to focus an input by clicking somewhere, something like:

 ```html
 <p (click)="...?">